Read letters from Jed Koball

 Rev. Jed Koball

-Jed will next be in the USA in 2015.
-Email him to extend an invitation to visit your congregation or organization.
+Jed and Jenny return to the USA each March/April.
+Email them to extend an invitation to visit your congregation or organization.

 About Jed Koball's ministry